Atelier Impopulaire & Aldo Tambellini, 2012

 16mm print sources Harvard Film Archive and Aldo Tambellini Archive

 Produced by Atelier Impopulaire

 Going back to the traditional canons of underground cinema and multimedia environment, Retracing Black reflects on the sensory mutation of the cinematic and videographic element, subverting found footage and TV-collage practices to provide the figurative element with an absolute, definite identity.

 A triptych of hand-painted 16mm films from the Black Film Series is featured along with unreleased works filmed in 1960s New York, while a series of projected hand-painted glass slides transforms cellular forms into a sculptural, kinetic installation.
-Electronic sound compositions are intertwined with the spoken words of Calvin C. Hernton, a poet and member of the Black Art Movement.
+Electronic sound compositions are intertwined with the spoken words of Calvin C. Hernton, a poet and a seminal member of the Black Art Movement.